Q&A on UWCSEA admissions

 Grades 9–11 Day and Boarding applicants

-We provide details of any assessments needed following our initial review of the application.
+Following our initial review of the application we provide details of any assessments needed.
+All High School applicants who are English as an Additional Language learners will be asked to take an English proficiency assessment.
 The assessment results are used as a guide for subject selection: they typically do not play a role in the process of allocating places to eligible candidates.

 Additional requirements for Grade 11 IB Diploma Programme applicants: